Deakin RF-Sensing: Experiments on Correlated Knowledge Distillation for Monitoring Human Postures with Radios: Correlated Knowledge Distillation Design

-In our proposed CKD approach, the classification prediction problem of KD is separated into two levels: (i) a binary prediction for the camera-based teacher class and all SDR-based student classes (RF-sensing) and (ii) a multi-category prediction for each student class.
-As shown in Figure~\ref{fig:CKD1}, we decompose the KD loss into two components.
+With relevant insights from cutting-edge KD works~\cite{chen2021distilling, peng2019correlation,li2020local, zhao2022decoupled, li2023knowledge}, in our proposed CKD approach, the classification prediction problem in the underlying KD is separated into two correlated levels: (i) a binary prediction for the camera-based Teacher class and all SDR-based Student classes (RF-Sensing) and (ii) a multicategory prediction for each Student class.
+As shown in Figure~\ref{fig:CKD1}, using ideas from~\cite{zhao2022decoupled}, we decompose the KD loss into two components.

-i) \textbf{Teacher Class Loss:} In camera-based teacher class training, the prediction of the teacher class, denoted by $\mathcal T$, is provided, but the training of each student class is based only on the transfer of information via binary logit distillation.
-One plausible explanation is that teacher class KD conveys information on the difficulty of training models with human poses; that is, the information specifies how challenging it is to recognize each pose.
+i)\textbf{ Teacher class loss:} In camera-based Teacher class training, the prediction of the Teacher class, denoted by $\mathcal T$, is provided, but the training of each Student class is based only on information transfer through binary logit distillation.
+One plausible explanation is that the KD Teacher class conveys information on the difficulty of training models with human poses; that is, the information specifies how challenging it is to recognize each pose.

-ii) \textbf{Student Class Loss}: In Student Class, we consider only the knowledge among student class logits which solely uses the outcomes that are equivalent to or better than those of the conventional KD, demonstrating the critical role of knowledge included in student logits, which may provide insightful hidden information.
+ii)\textbf{ Student class loss}: In Student Class, we consider only the knowledge among Student class logits that solely uses the outcomes that are equivalent to or better than those of the conventional KD, demonstrating the critical role of knowledge included in Student logits, which may provide insightful hidden information.

-We have the following new insights for developing the proposed CKD approach.
-The potential of logit distillation is constrained for some reasons, leading to uncorrelated results.
-Furthermore, straightforward early feature fusion with logits does not make a competent teacher direct their own training.
+We have the following new information to develop the proposed CKD approach.
+The potential for logit distillation is constrained for some reasons, leading to uncorrelated results.
+Furthermore, straightforward early feature fusion with logits does not make a competent Teacher direct their own training.
 We develop a module for correlated feature fusing and distillation, a novel technique for self-distillation.
-Logits are at more of a semantic and contextual level than deep network features, so intuitively, logit distillation can attain better efficiency than feature distillation.
+Logits are at more of a semantic and contextual level than deep network features; therefore, intuitively, logit distillation can achieve better efficiency than feature distillation.
 Therefore, we propose decomposing the celebrated KD mechanism towards correlated KD for multimodal learning.
 Such redesign of the KD approach enables us to investigate the effects of each component separately.